bramus/mastodon-redirector/bookmarklet/README.md

-# Mastodon Profile Redirect Bookmarklet
+# Mastodon Redirect Bookmarklets

-If you can’t or won’t run [the Mastodon Profile Redirect browser extension](https://github.com/bramus/mastodon-profile-redirect/), you can use a bookmarklet instead which also does the job
+If you can’t or won’t run [the Mastodon Profile Redirect browser extension](https://github.com/bramus/mastodon-profile-redirect/), you can use these bookmarklets instead which also do the job

 ## Installation Instructions

+For each of the bookmarklets:

 - Create a new bookmark
-- Set the Name to “View on Mastodon”
+- Set the Name
-- Set the URL to [the code block shown below](#the-code)
+- Set the URL to the contents of the code block
   - Be sure to include the `javascript:` prefix from the code.
 This is required.
   - Be sure to change the value of `LOCAL_DOMAIN` _(line 2)_ so that it reflects your Mastodon instance.

 ## The Code

+### View Mastodon Profile

 ```js
 javascript: (function () {